Daniel-Alp/flood/README.md

 # Flood
 Multi-paradign programming language, similar to Lua.
-To build the interpreter
+To build the interpreter (on Linux or MacOS)
 ```
 git clone https://github.com/Daniel-Alp/flood
 cd flood